The Four Polarizations of the $W$ at High Energies: Polarization Vectors for Intermediate Electroweak Bosons

 \subsection{Gauge Fixing}

-When $V^{(a)}$ is the gauge field of an Abelian or non-Abelian gauge symmetry, gauge fixing is necessary to render the theory consistent.
+When $V^{(a)}$ is the gauge field of an unbroken abelian or non-abelian gauge symmetry, gauge fixing is necessary to help render the theory consistent.
 In the $R_\xi$ gauge, this is done by introducing an unphysical gauge-fixing parameter $\xi$ and the gauge-fixing Lagrangian

 Here, $a,b=1,\dots$ run over the number of gauge fields in the non-Abelian theory.
 In Abelian theories, $a=b=1$.
-The far-right term in Eq.~\eqref{eq:polvectors_gf_lag} is a total derivative and does not contribute to the theory.
+The far-right term in Eq.~\eqref{eq:polvectors_gf_lag} is a total derivative and does not contribute to the theory since fields are assumed to vanish at $x\to\infty$.